WP Exit Popups Pro

 Sometimes the popup comes back after being dismissed

-This is probably due to a caching solution you may be running.
+This is probably due to a caching plugin you may be running or a caching system enabled on your hosting account.

 If you are using W3 Total Cache, it will be a matter of creating a new Cookie Group called exit_popups (it can be called anything really) and adding the cookie name and value for each of your popups.
 You can get the cookie name and value from the Help metabox when editing a popup: